Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 > simply wrapping the error message in its own `span` inside the `span.help-block`.

 Thanks for the time you spent listening to me.
 I feel better now.
-You may get back to work, or get back to read [our Angular&nbsp;2 ebook](https://books.ninja-squad.com/angular2).
+You may get back to work, or get back to read [our Angular ebook](https://books.ninja-squad.com/angular).